michelson/LoadTester/readme.md

 #Load Tester:

-This is a simple library to test web load, right now it only supports get requests but more verbs, cookie support and basic auth are on its way.
+This is a simple package to benchmark http requests,  This especially shows you how many requests per second a http server is capable of serving.

 ##Usage: